Create an account to unlock power-ups, track stats & compete

 Studies published in the Journal of Experimental Psychology have demonstrated that regular engagement with word puzzles is associated with improved verbal fluency and delayed cognitive decline in older adults.
 Playing daily is genuinely good for your brain.

-Unlimited Wordly is just one of five game modes available on WordlyPlay.
-Each mode offers a unique challenge:
+Practice Mode is one of five game modes on WordlyPlay.
+Each offers a different challenge:

 WordlyPlay is the only word puzzle platform that combines unlimited solo play, daily challenges, timed rounds, and real-time multiplayer battles in one seamless experience.